What Is Turnover Number

 Best Practices for Calculating and Interpreting Your Turnover Number

-2. Use a consistent time period when calculating turnover.
-This will help you compare apples to apples when looking at different departments or job roles.
+Use a consistent time period for your calculations.
+This ensures fair comparisons between different departments or job roles.

-By following these best practices, you can ensure that you are accurately calculating and interpreting your turnover number.
-Doing so will help you identify any areas of concern and take action to reduce turnover and improve employee retention.
+By following these best practices, you’ll accurately calculate and interpret your turnover numbers.
+Armed with this knowledge, you can take action to reduce turnover and improve employee retention.

 Leave a Comment